AthuSaid/vinkla.github.io/_posts/2016-11-25-csgo-performance.md

 image: https://cloud.githubusercontent.com/assets/499192/20625785/a4225b78-b315-11e6-9ce2-cf16ebb426e4.png
 ---

 Earlier this year I stopped playing Counter-Strike: Global Offensive.
 The [frame rate](https://en.m.wikipedia.org/wiki/Frame_rate) was to slow on my Macbook Pro.
-Today I found a solution, in this article I'll cover how I managed to get my frame rate up to 200 frames per second.
+It was no fun.
+Today I found a solution on how to boost the performance.
+In this article I'll describe how I managed to get my frame rate up to 200.

 First, let me show you my current macOS setup.
 I'm using a Macbook Pro from 2015 running [macOS Sierra](https://www.apple.com/macos/sierra).
 I've 16 GB of memory and I'm running the Intel Iris Pro 1536 MB graphics card.